abpframework/abp/docs/en/CLI.md

 * `--npm`: Only updates NPM packages.
 * `--nuget`: Only updates NuGet packages.

-### Switch to nightly build (preview) packages
+### switch-to-preview

-To switch your project to latest preview version of ABP framework, you can use this command.
+You can use this command to switch your project to latest preview version of the ABP framework packages.

 Usage:

 ````bash
 abp switch-to-preview [options]
 ````
+#### Options

+`--solution-path` or `-sp`: Specifies the solution (.sln) file path.
+If not specified, CLI tries to find a .sln file in the current directory.

+### switch-to-stable

-You can also switch back to stable version using:
+If you're using the ABP Framework preview packages, you can switch back to stable version using this command.

+Usage:

 ````bash
 abp switch-to-stable [options]